aptech/docs/docs/CR-sorthcsorthcc.rst

     :param c:
     :type c: scalar specifying one column of x to sort on

-    :returns: y (*TODO*), NxK matrix or string array equal to x and sorted on the column c.
+    :returns: y (*NxK matrix or string array*) equal to x and sorted on the column c.

 Remarks
 -------